Dear Chocolate, how to count the ways I love thee.

 And neither will you.
 These truffles are super rich, decadent, & melt to velvety smoothness once you eat them.
 Oh, and after you make them, your house will smell like Willy Wonka’s Chocolate factory.

-Recipe Adopted from the absolutely amazing The Pioneer Woman
+Recipe Adopted from The Pioneer Woman

 * Good baking chocolate bars I’ve used are: Guittard, Scharffen Berger, Ghiradelli or Trader Joe’s chocolates.